 2. 2.
 Visitors should walk on designated paths.

 2. 3.
-Visitors may enter the designated lawns of the Gardens, subject to the following safety provisions:
+Visitors may step off the designated paths of the Gardens at their own sole responsibility, subject to the following safety provisions:

 - The Museum reserves the right to prohibit visitors from entering specified locations, in particular under the crowns of trees posing a threat to safety and during storms and tempests.
 The Museum will inform visitors about such restrictions by placing appropriate notices near restricted locations;